 Integration with Artificial Intelligence (AI)

-• Predict patient outcomes using historical data.
+• Predict patient outcomes with historical data.

 Telemedicine and Remote Patient Monitoring

-• Video conferencing capabilities for virtual appointments.
+video conferencing capabilities that allow for virtual appointments.

 • Improved disaster recovery through secure cloud backups.